Ofrepose/e2e-pulser/README.md

 # E2E Pulser

-The AutoUpdater & E2E Tester is a versatile tool designed to streamline the management of your project's dependencies, keep you informed about outdated packages, and ensure the functionality of your application through end-to-end (E2E) testing.
+E2E Pulser is a versatile tool designed to streamline the management of your project's dependencies, keep you informed about outdated packages, and ensure the functionality of your application through end-to-end (E2E) testing.
 With the ability to integrate seamlessly with your project's `package.json` file, this application simplifies the process of staying up-to-date, maintaining reliable user journeys, and addressing potential issues.

 ## Features